nodejscn/node-api-cn/process/process_geteuid.md

 }
 ```

-*Note*: This function is only available on POSIX platforms (i.e. not Windows or
+*Note*: This function is only available on POSIX platforms (i.e. not Windows
-Android)
+or Android).